mallory/e2ee/draft-e2ee.md

 Properties
 ----------

 This section aims to define the security properties of an end-to-end encrypted system.
-The properties of end-to-end encryption from an implementation perspective can be inspected across several important categories: 1) the necessary properties of confidentiality, integrity and authenticity whereas the properties of 2) availability, deniability, forward secrecy, and post-compromise security are enhancements to end-to-end encryption.
+The properties of end-to-end encryption from an implementation perspective can be split into two categories: 1) the necessary properties of confidentiality, integrity and authenticity whereas the properties of 2) properties such as availability, deniability, forward secrecy, and post-compromise security, which are desirable enhancements.

 ### Necessary properties